 Each person does their own thing.
 You can ask for advice as needed or mute yourself if there is noise in the background.

 Since we meet virtually we get a window into the challenges we each face in trying to accomplish our goals.
-It’s actually really comforting to have another person there even when you aren’t talking.
+It’s actually really comforting to have another person there while you do scary things like open bills and such.

 Body Doubling Creates a Productive Routine